Testing the head gasket on the 4.2L Oldsmobile Bravada (Buick Rainier) is not difficult.

 Engine Compression Gauge Testers

-If you don't have a compression tester, you can run down to your local auto parts store (AutoZone, O'Reilly Auto Parts) and borrow one from them (for a small deposit which they'll return once you return the tool).
+If you don't have a compression tester, you can borrow one from your local auto parts store (AutoZone or O'Reilly's Auto Parts) or you can buy one.

-When removing the spark plugs, be careful not to drop any on the floor, or you run the risk of having the spark plug's porcelain insulator crack and then you'll have a misfire on your hands.
+When removing the spark plugs, be careful not to drop any of them on the floor, or you run the risk of having the spark plug's porcelain insulator crack (causing a misfire problem).

 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder.